apostrophecms/apostrophe-headless/README.md

 This is simple: if the user is not logged in, they will be able to `GET` public, published content, and that's all.

 For many apps, **that's fine.
-You're using Apostrophe to create the content anyway.** Your content editors log into a site that's just for content creation, and your app users pull content from it with GET.
-Great. **You're done here.**
+You're using Apostrophe's admin bar to create the content anyway.**

+Your content editors log into a site that's just for content creation, and your app users pull content from it via REST APIs.
+Great! **You're done here.**

 But for those who need to create and manage content via REST too... read on!